bevy-cheatbook/bevy-cheatbook/src/pitfalls/uv-coordinates.md

 sampling textures in a shader, points *downwards*, from top to bottom.
 The origin is at the top left.

+This is inconsistent with the [World-coordinate system used everywhere else in Bevy][cb::coords], where the Y axis points up.

-This is consistent with how most image file formats store pixel data, and with how most graphics APIs work (including DirectX, Vulkan, Metal, WebGPU, but *not* OpenGL).
+It is, however, consistent with how most image file formats store pixel data, and with how most graphics APIs work (including DirectX, Vulkan, Metal, WebGPU, but *not* OpenGL).

-This is different from OpenGL (and frameworks based on it).
-If your prior experience is with these, you may find that the textures on your meshes are flipped vertically.
-You will have to reexport / regenerate your meshes in the correct UV format.
+OpenGL (and frameworks based on it) is different.
+If your prior experience is with that, you may find that your textures appear flipped vertically.

-This is also inconsistent with the [World-coordinate system used everywhere else in Bevy][cb::coords], where the Y axis points up.
+---

+If you are using a mesh, make sure it has the correct UV values.
+If it was created with other software, be sure to select the correct settings.

+If you are writing a custom shader, make sure your UV arithmetic is correct.

+## Sprites

 If the images of your 2D sprites are flipped (for whatever reason), you can correct that using Bevy's sprite-flipping feature: